axieum/chatter/README.md

 ## Features

-### :people_holding_hands: Discord

-Bring your Minecraft world into your [Discord](https://discord.com) guild.

-### :innocent: Filtering

-Clean up your chat by filtering and/or replacing words or phrases.

-### :scream: Named Animal/Monster Death Messages

-Name an animal or monster with a [Name Tag](https://minecraft.gamepedia.com/Name_Tag) to see their death message in the chat.
-Have closure knowing what happened to them.

-### :smile: Nicknames

-Appear in the chat under an alias that's easier for others to remember, or to conceal your identity.

-### :dart: Ranged Messages

-Change how far a player's message can travel, i.e. cross-dimensionality and/or within 250 blocks.

 ### :art: Styling

 Change how players see each other's messages.
 We can all agree that the classic Minecraft chat format is quite lacklustre to the point where it becomes hard to read.
 Chatter allows you to tweak the chat format - go ahead and add colour!

+### :scream: Named Animal/Monster Death Messages

+Name an animal or monster with a [Name Tag](https://minecraft.gamepedia.com/Name_Tag) to see their death message in the chat.
+Have closure knowing what happened to them.

+### :people_holding_hands: Discord

+Bring your Minecraft world into your [Discord](https://discord.com) guild.

 ## FAQ.